 If this book doesn’t inspire kids to try their hand at poetry, I don’t know what will?
 I found myself relating to the main character, Ryan, who cannot quell his urge to compose poetry.
 Even his name, Ryan O’Brian, rhymes.
 Poetry fills his waking hours – at breakfast (see image below), walking to school, in the playground and even in the cafeteria where he must resort to using food to share his Couplet for French Fries.

 Two lines are not enough to express How much I adore your potato-ness.

 As the story progresses, Ryan dabbles in an excellent array of poetry (that begs to be read aloud) written in every wonderful style from Limerick to Quatrain.
 What’s so wonderful about this poetry collection is that it’s an engaging story incorporating poems to share Ryan’s feelings and teach poetry at the same time.
 Throughout the rest of Ryan’s day, he creates poems on the soccer field, poems outside in the rain and one in the bathtub (part of Fever below), that’s very, very clean!

+I cannot stop this fever in my brain, I feel compelled to write, and write, and write.
 Day in, day out, the words just fall like rain.